-- The instance for NAT is running. - The routing for the NAT instance has been set up. - The packet is not excluded by filtering. - Check the settings of the route table, NAT, or proxy server. - When the node is heavily loaded, remove the causes.
+- The routing for the NAT gateway has been set up. - The packet is not excluded by filtering. - Check the settings of the route table, NAT, or proxy server. - When the node is heavily loaded, remove the causes.

 '''

-Activating awsvipl resource has failed.(7 : The VIP address vvv.www.xxx. \rightarrowyyy belongs to a VPC subnet.)
+Activating awsvip1 resource has failed.(53 : The VIP address vvv.www.xxx. \rightarrowyyy belongs to a VPC subnet.)

 '''